LukeNK/Star/README.md

 **NodeJS are required to run/build the app (you can download it from [here](https://nodejs.dev/))** \
 After installing NodeJS, start by installing dependencies with `npm i` in `src` directory (`cd ./src`), then run `npm run start`.
 For Visual Studio Code users, you can simply press `F5` to start running the app.
 ### Build
 You can build both portable and setup by `make win`.
 If you want to make setup by `make winSetup` or `make winPort` for portable version.
-For manual build or people who love to make life harder, remember `user/lastSessionPath` is the folder when user first open the app (or the first folder to appear in portable version).

 ## Channel naming
 Each data channel have prefix get/send. `get` is from renderer to main, `send` is from main to renderer, and as an respond for `get`. \